TIF: Learning Temporal Invariance in Android Malware Detectors: Methodology

 \subsection{Overall Architecture}

-Section~\ref{motivation: failure} highlights the need for learning temporally stable and discriminative features to improve robustness against distribution drift.
-We propose a temporal invariant training method, adaptable to any malware detector, which enhances robustness by extracting rich features and suppressing unstable factors through invariant risk minimization.
-The method comprises two components: \textbf{Multi-Proxy Contrastive Learning (MPC)}: representation diversity for benign and malware samples with dynamic proxies, encoding complex multi-family malware semantics into compact, discriminative embeddings. \textbf{Invariant Gradient Alignment (IGA)}: This component applies invariant risk minimization (IRM) to align gradients across environments, enabling the encoder to learn unified representations over time.
+\diff{Section~\ref{motivation: failure} highlights the need to learn stable and discriminative features for drift robustness.
+We propose a detector-agnostic temporal invariant training method that extracts rich features and suppresses unstable factors through invariant risk minimization.
+It comprises two components: \textbf{Multi-Proxy Contrastive Learning (MPC)}, which uses dynamic proxies to encode multi-family malware semantics into compact, discriminative embeddings; and \textbf{Invariant Gradient Alignment (IGA)}, which aligns gradients across environments to help the encoder learn stable representations.}

 Figure~\ref{fig:model_architecture} illustrates the overall framework of the proposed method, where Android applications are divided into non-overlapping environments based on their observation dates.
-The invariant training process includes two stages: \begin{itemize} \item Discriminative Information Amplification Stage: MPC is applied within each environment to minimize empirical risk, enabling the encoder to integrate discriminative features from each environment. \item Unstable Information Compression Stage: Building on the model trained in the first stage, MPC aligns features across environments, followed by IGA fine-tuning with IRM to suppress unstable information. \end{itemize}
+The invariant training process includes two stages: \begin{itemize} \item Discriminative Information Amplification Stage: MPC is applied within each environment to minimize empirical risk, enabling the encoder to integrate discriminative features from each environment. \item Unstable Information Suppression Stage: Building on the model trained in the first stage, MPC aligns features across environments, followed by IGA fine-tuning with IRM to suppress unstable information. \end{itemize}